This section provides answers to billing, subscriptions, and payment questions for Kiro.

 If you're on a paid plan and only have a few days left, turning on overage is often the simplest way to finish the month unless your month-to-date overage cost is approaching the price difference to the next tier.
 When that "breakeven" point is reached, upgrading will usually lower your total bill and raise your limits immediately.
 In your first paid month, if you do upgrade late, we apply a discount for what you've already paid and charge a single prorated amount for the higher plan back to the day you first became paid, so you don't overpay for waiting a bit.
 From Month 2 onward, mid-month upgrades charge the full price difference and we re-rate the whole month under the higher plan.

-If you are within the two-week trial period for the bonus Spec requests, those Spec requests will carry over for the remainder of the two-week trial period, independent of the plan you upgrade to.
+If you are within the two-week trial period for the bonus credits, those credits will carry over for the remainder of the two-week trial period, independent of the plan you upgrade to.

-During the month that you first upgrade to a paid plan, both limits and plan charges are pro-rated by days remaining in the month, and usage from earlier in the month while on Free does not count against the limits of your new paid plan.
-For example, in a 30-day month, if you upgrade to Pro ($20) with 10 days left (i.e., on day 21), you pay $6.67 (10/30 of $20) and receive prorated limits for the remaining days: 75 vibe requests (10/30 of 225) and 42 spec requests (10/30 of 125, rounded up).
-Informally, because you’re on Pro for one-third of the month, you pay one-third of the price and get one-third of the limits.
+During the month that you first upgrade to a paid plan, the plan charges are pro-rated by days remaining in the month.
+For example, in a 30-day month, if you upgrade to Pro ($20) with 10 days left (i.e., on day 21), you pay $6.67 (10/30 of $20) and receive access to Pro credit limits immediately.
+Informally, because you’re on Pro for one-third of the month, you pay one-third of the price, but get the full monthly quota of your new plan immediately.

 Our intent is that you shouldn’t have to “time” an upgrade or pay twice for the same usage.
 When you upgrade to a higher subscription plan mid-month, we re-evaluate your month-to-date usage under the higher plan, so you get the benefit of its larger limits.